 need to utilize the guide as a ‘quick reference’.
 Let’s start with the easy stuff:

-Vows: write their own and repeat after me
+Vows: Write their own or repeat after me:

 Rev. Kyle-On platform

 Groom & groomsmen

 Ring Bearer & Flower Girl

 Groomsmen & Bride’s Maids

 Items to bring to your wedding ceremony

 You can obtain your marriage license at the Clerk & Recorder’s Office of any county in the state.
 It’s best if you can both go to the county, and have your driver’s license with you.
 No other ID is required.

 Please inquire with the county where you have intend to obtain your marriage license, as to additional requirements that might be needed.